claudetech-meetups/angular-intro-slides/slides/markdown.md

   We return empty string if undefined.
 * The markdown is formatted in HTML, we need to trust the input to tell Angular it is safe.
+* We suppose that the input is actually safe here, so some extra precautions would be needed when this is not the case.